Serving

 Yes

-A very fine light soup course.
-This is a somewhat different take from the Chinese version of Winter Melon Soup.
-Chicken is used instead of pork due to the significant Muslim population in Singapore, and additional ingredients give it a more complex flavor and more color.
+A very fine light soup course, a bit different from Chinese Winter Melon Soup.
+Chicken is used instead of pork due to the Muslim population in Singapore, and it has a more complex flavor and more color.

 1